-- 18. A systematic approach may be taken for the identification of contaminated site.
+16.18.
+There seem to be two approaches to identifying potential contaminated sites: an exhaustive approach and an individual approach.
+The exhaustive A systematic approach may be taken for the identification of contaminated site.
 It starts with the implementation of a nationwide review of historical land use and the creation of an initial list of potentially contaminated sites.
-The list is then prioritized and the sites that require further investigation are identified.
+I The list is then prioritized and the sites that require further investigation are identified.
 This approach can be effective when developing a comprehensive national plan for countermeasures against mercury-contaminated sites.
-This approach can be supplemented by identification of individual contaminated sites, such as when changing the character of the land.
-Individual identification of contaminates sites can be effective and efficient when a country has performed some degree of contaminated site identification and applied environmentally appropriate management measures. - 19.
-A review of the historical land use is an important aid in identifying potential contaminated sites (CCME, 2016).
+This approach can be supplemented by identification of The individual approach is based on risk management, and identifies sites that require further investigation through reviews of historical land use in cases where there is a risk of diffusing mercury contaminationcontaminated sites, such as when changing the character of the land.
+This approach is particularlyIndividual identification of contaminates sites can be effective and efficient when a country has performed some degree of contaminated site identification and applied environmentally appropriate management measures.
+For example, as contaminated sites such as properly managed waste disposal sites present no risk of contamination being diffused unless there is a need to change the land character, they do not need to be included in the targets for identification

+19. A review of the historical land use is an important aid in identifying potential contaminated sites (CCME, 2016).
 This can form the first step in identifying sites that may require further investigation.
-Until contamination has been demonstrated through site investigations, such sites can be referred to as "suspected" contaminated sites.
-In some jurisdictions, all proven and suspected contaminated sites are incorporated into an online database. - 20.
-There are a range of possible sources of site contamination, including: - mercury storage - · manufacturing of mercury-added products - · the use of mercury in manufacturing processes - mining activities (including ASGM and industrial mining activities) - · point sources of emissions and releases - waste management
+Until contamination has been demonstrated through site investigations, such sites can be referred to as "suspected" or potential???contaminated sites.
+In some jurisdictions, all proven and suspected contaminated sites are incorporated into an online database.
+If the status of a site changes (for example, it is demonstrated to be free of contamination), this is indicated in the database.

+17.20.
+There are a range of possible sources of site contamination, including:

+- mercury storage

+- · manufacturing of mercury-added products

+- the use of mercury in manufacturing processes

+- mining activities (including ASGM and industrial mining activities)

+- point sources of emissions and releases